-You might place raw brown sugar instead of refined white sugar in your shopping cart, feeling virtuous, thinking you're buying a healthier sugar for your family.
-Unfortunately, brown sugar, whether raw or refined, has little to recommend it over white sugar in the health department.
-Brown sugar's main benefits are its appearance, a molasses flavor and slightly more minerals.
+You may associate brown sugar with more health benefits than its white counterpart.
+Unfortunately, brown sugar, whether raw or refined, has little to elevate it over white sugar in the health department.
+Brown sugar's main differentiating factors include its appearance, a molasses flavor and slightly more minerals.

 What's the Difference Between Brown and White Sugar?

 Brown sugar and raw sugar are often confused, as they are both tan or brown in color.
 However, the manufacturing process for the two is different.
 Raw sugar undergoes less processing than white sugar or brown sugar, according to the American Sugar Alliance.
 In fact, raw sugar isn't actually sold to consumers, as the U.S. Food and Drug Administration (FDA) declared it unfit for direct use because of its impurities.
 When companies label their product as "raw" sugar, it's often actually turbinado sugar, which is also light tan in color.

 The initial stages of sugar manufacturing are similar across the different types of sugars.
 After manufacturers grind juice from sugar cane, the juice is boiled until it forms a syrup and crystallizes.
 Spinning the crystals in a centrifuge produces raw sugar crystals, which are then shipped to a refinery.